NaincyKumariKnoldus/linux-notes/Day1: Overview of linux.md

 Risk of having a virus or malware is minimal, that reduces the cost of anti-virus software.
 Antivirus is also a reason for the slowness of the computer system and affects performance badly

 ### What are the various operating systems & their uses?
 `MS-DOS`:which is short for Microsoft Disk Operating System is a non-graphical command line operating system developed for IBM compatible computers with x86 microprocessor.
-The operating system used a command line interface for the user to input commands to navigate, open and manipulate files on their computer.
+The operating system used a command line interface for the user to input commands to navigate, open and manipulate files on their computer. \
 `Windows Operating System` : Windows is an operating system designed by Microsoft to be used on standard x86 Intel and AMD processors.
 It provides an interface, known as a graphical user interface(GUI) which eliminates the need to memorize commands for the command line by using a mouse to navigate through menus, dialog boxes, buttons, tabs, and icons.
-The operating system was named windows since the programs are displayed in the shape of a square.
+The operating system was named windows since the programs are displayed in the shape of a square. \
+`LINUX Operating System` : The Linux OS is an open source operating system project that is a freely distributed, cross-platform operating system developed based on UNIX.
+This operating system is developed by Linus Torvalds.
+The name Linux comes from the Linux kernel.
+It is basically the system software on a computer that allows apps and users to perform some specific task on the computer.

+### What are getty commans?
+`getty [ [ -r | -u | -U ] [ -d ] [ -H HeraldString ] [ -M motdFile ] [ -N ] ] PortName`

+The getty command sets and manages terminal lines and ports.
+The getty command is run by the init command.
+The getty command is linked to the Terminal State Manager program.
+The Terminal State Manager program provides combined terminal control and login functions. \
+You can configure the getty command to create your home directory at your login if you do not have a home directory already.
+The getty command calls the mkuser.sys command to create the home directory and customize the account.
+To enable this capability, set the mkhomeatlogin attribute of the usw stanza in the /etc/security/login.cfg file to true.
+The getty command is not entered on the command line. \
+The file /usr/sbin/getty contains the getty command.